Common settings

 Transformers

-Transformers allow you to modify or enrich data before it is sent to the target application.
+Transformers run before data is cached — they process incoming data from South connectors and determine what actually enters the North connector's cache.
 You can apply one or more transformers to a North connector to:

-- Filter data: Include or exclude specific data points.
+- Filter data: Include or exclude specific data points based on source type.

 - Modify data: Change values, rename fields, or restructure data.